OFFICIAL WEBSITE OF FINE ARTS MASTER CONSTANCIO BERNARDO

 Celebrating Constancio Bernardo, foremost abstract artist of the Philippines ------ Bernardo's approach to abstraction illustrates his refusal to be inspired by literal images of spiraling buildings, crisscrossing roads, and underground subways—images that he saw in New York—nor by the aggressive, orderly, robust, colonial and capitalist spirit in America in the late 40s." by FILIPINA LIPPI of GMA NEWS

-Copyright © 2021 to 2022.
+Copyright © 2023.
 All right reserved

-• CMBernardo
+• CMaBernardo

-• Painting Exhibition Catalogue AT CCP
+• Painting Exhibition Catalogue At CCP

 • Press Releases